-The business magazine Recycling International is published 10 times a year, both the January and February issues and June and July issues are combined.
-Each issue is read by some 33,000 people working in around 7000 of the world’s largest recycling companies.
+Recycling International is published 6 times a year, and once a year we release a special technology-focussed issue called Recycling Technology.
+Each issue is read by some 33 000 people working in around 7000 of the world’s largest recycling companies.

 The only independent publication dedicated to coverage of the global recycling industry, Recycling International can be found on the desks of decision-makers within the world’s largest recycling companies and organisations.
 The magazine is an ideal means of communicating with this specialist readership.
 Please continue reading for more information on our advertising page.

 Our daily-updated Internet magazine www.recyclinginternational.com features the latest news from the recycling arena – as well as additional subscriber content.
 It offers a truly global review of latest developments affecting all the main scrap commodities.